wrightquist/rc-learning/content/slides/accord-intro/index.md

 <img src="img/data.jpeg">

 - Data is stored on the system for 6 months.
-- To extend your project, please fill out a <a href="https://www.rc.virginia.edu/form/accord/">request</a>
+- To extend your project, please fill out a [request](https://www.rc.virginia.edu/form/accord/)

 ---